PASTOR MARK ERNST

 My parents have been missionaries in Mexico since 1993.
 I spent my teen years in Mexico, which is where I met the Ernst family.
 In 1999, I moved back to the Douglasville area which is where we had lived before going to Mexico.
 In 2003, I graduated with a BA from Luther Rice Seminary.

 From 1999 to 2014, I had been actively involved in a variety of ministries through the local church of which we were members.
 In July 2014, after months of prayer and counsel, my wife and I decided to move our membership to Colonial Hills and I was brought on staff.

 My graduate degrees are in business and accounting, respectively.
 As a bi-vocational youth pastor, I also work at a small business accounting firm during the week.
-My wife owns her own consulting company and is able to work from home while Eddie is in the K5 program at Colonial Hills Christian School.
+My wife works as the church secretary and home schools our son, Eddie.

 My passion is God’s word.
 My goal is to transmit my enthusiasm for knowing, understanding and applying God’s word for the young people at Colonial Hills.
 Often, youth programs are primarily geared toward entertainment.
 I do hope the youth have a good time when we are together.
 More importantly, I hope they grow and mature spiritually.

 My name is Jason Holley.
 I met my wife Victoria at Colonial Hills when we were both attending school there.
 We have two beautiful children, Robert and Rosalee.
 I grew up in Colonial Hills church and school.